wmde/fundraising-banners/docs/2025PostCampaignCleanUp.md

 ## Make all Fallback banner classes independent of non-fallback banners

 The fallback banner shares some class names with the other banners, leading to wrongly displayed progress bars and other issues.
-We should make sure that the classes of the fallback banner and the other banners are independent from each other and that the CSS of the fallback banner is self-contained.
+We should make sure that the classes of the fallback banner and the other banners are independent of each other and that the CSS of the fallback banner is self-contained.

 Since the fallback banner uses a progress bar, this means that we'll have to duplicate the progress bar component and its CSS for the fallback banner, to be able to give the progress bar elements different class names as well.